VoltacceptYT/ImperialAlternatives/README.md

 - **Imperial Soldier Cloak** and **Imperial Legate Cloak** added to the game.
 - New immersive features to enhance the experience in Skyrim.

+## Coming Soon

+**Imperial Legate Sword**
+<i>An elegantly crafted sword designed for the high-ranking officers of the Empire.
+The Imperial Legate Sword will bring additional flair and functionality to your Imperial roleplay.
+With intricate detailing and a heavier, more commanding appearance, this weapon is sure to be a prestigious addition to any Imperial soldier's arsenal.</i>

+---

+**Imperial Soldier Sword**
+<i>The Imperial Soldier Sword will be a more practical, straightforward weapon intended for the rank-and-file troops of the Empire.
+Simple yet effective, it will offer a solid balance between power and ease of use, perfect for the soldier who spends their days on the battlefield.</i>

 ## Crafting Locations

 - The cloaks can be crafted in **Solitude**, **Falkreath**, **Morthal**, and **Markarth**.